|The Frankfurt-Tipp rating:|

-Actually the ingenious investigator Hercule Poirot (Kenneth Branagh) wanted to use the journey in the Orient Express for a long overdue time-out.
-But then the shady art dealer Edward Ratchett (Johnny Depp) is murdered and it quickly becomes clear: the perpetrator must still be on the train.
-When he is lifted from the tracks by an avalanche and stuck in the snow, Poirot has no choice but to end his time-out and use his dreaded nose.
-But who would have had a motive for killing Ratchett?
-His alcohol-addicted secretary Hector (Josh Gad)?
-Or the inconspicuous governess Mary Debenham (Daisy Ridley)?
-Are the Spanish missionary Pilar Estravados (Penelope Cruz) or the somewhat talkative widow Caroline Hubbard (Michelle Pfeiffer) also among the suspects?
-Poirot cannot yet explain who is behind the murder.
-He knows only one thing: Nothing here is what it seems to be…
+Actually, the ingenious investigator Hercule Poirot (Kenneth Branagh) wanted to use the trip on the Orient Express for a long overdue time out.
+But then the shady art dealer Edward Ratchett (Johnny Depp) is murdered and it quickly becomes clear: the culprit must still be on the train.
+When he is lifted off the tracks by an avalanche and stuck in the snow, Poirot has no choice but to end his sabbatical and put his dreaded sleuthing skills to work.
+But who would have had a motive to kill Ratchett?
+His alcoholic secretary Hector (Josh Gad), for instance?
+Or the unassuming governess Mary Debenham (Daisy Ridley)?
+Are the Spanish missionary Pilar Estravados (Penelope Cruz) or the somewhat garrulous widow Caroline Hubbard (Michelle Pfeiffer) also suspects?
+Poirot still can't figure out who is behind the murder.
+He knows only one thing: nothing here is as it seems.

-The production is classic in the best sense of the word.
-Of course, Branagh takes some liberties here and there and also scatters a little humor in which only very great admirers of the book could be disturbed.
-Otherwise, however, he sticks closely to Christie's novel and delivers a visually great old-school crime movie, which is still very entertaining even if you already know the resolution.
-The script is entertaining enough and the atmosphere created by sets, camera and music is so captivating that it really doesn't get boring.
+The staging is classic in the best sense of the word.
+Sure, Branagh takes a few liberties here and there and sprinkles in a smattering of humor, which probably only very big devotees of the book might take offense to.
+Otherwise, however, he sticks closely to Christie's novel and delivers a visually superb old-school crime film that still entertains very well even if you already know the resolution.
+The script is entertaining enough and the atmosphere created by the sets, camera, and music is so engaging that there really is no room for boredom.